tripal/tripal_doc/docs/dev_guide/biodata/buddies/inject.rst

 .. code::

-  abstract class MyImporter extends ChadoImporterBase implements ContainerFactoryPluginInterface {
+  class MyImporter extends ChadoImporterBase implements ContainerFactoryPluginInterface {

 Next add a class variable to store the buddy service, and whichever buddy instance or instances you will need.